Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Results and discussion

 We start with the total thermal conductivity, $\kappa$, defined in Eq. \eqref{eqn:kappa}, which directly relates microscopic energy fluctuation and dissipation.
 It includes the intrinsic conduction plus extrinsic enthalpy advection.
 We display this thermal conductivity of KCl and LiF in Figure \ref{therm_cond}.

+The spread in the data presented here and below is chiefly due to the Green-Kubo integrals of different initial conditions converging on different values, a well known problem \cite{Zhang2015}, with autocorrelation functions involving the heat current being somewhat more pathological than those involving the stress tensor (used to calculate viscosity) in molten salts \cite{Cockrell2025b}.
 Figure \ref{therm_cond} shows the expected downward trend of thermal conductivity with increasing temperature.
 As discussed in the Introduction, this decrease is largely due to the decrease of the speed of sound and the phonon mean free path with temperature.

-We observe that $\kappa$ increases with pressure as expected: high pressure tends to increase liquid relaxation time $\tau$, the average time between atomic jumps.
+We observe that $\kappa$ increases with pressure.
+High pressure tends to increase liquid relaxation time $\tau$, the average time between atomic jumps.
 As discussed below in more detail, this increases heat capacity.
 It also increases the phonon mean free path because phonons can travel for longer before getting scattered.
 Finally, pressure increases the speed of sound.
-As a result of these effects, thermal conductivity $\kappa=cvl$ in Eq. \eqref{kappa} increases with pressure as is seen in Figure \ref{therm_cond}.
+However, higher pressure also suppresses atomic mobility, which will can be expected to reduce the advective contribution to energy transport (encoded in $L_{q,1}$).
+As a result of these combined effects, thermal conductivity $\kappa=cvl$ in Eq. \eqref{kappa} increases with pressure as is seen in Figure \ref{therm_cond}.

 We now comment on the minima of thermal conductivity discussed in the Introduction.
 These minima in molecular and noble liquids are due to the crossover between the low-temperature liquidlike and high-temperature gaslike dynamics \cite{prbthermal,brareview,myreview}.
 In noble and molecular systems, the minima of $\lambda$ are seen in the 100-1000 K range at pressure above the critical point where no boiling transition intervenes at high temperature \cite{prbthermal}.